The Caffe Med is Dead. Long Live the Caffe Med!

-And as soon as I write that I start thinking about things, and my breath grows shallow, thinking about well how am I going to make money, thinking that I’m on a bad path, thinking that I’m in such a fragile place, so fragile to be taking acid at a time when there’s virtually zero moneyyyyy zero jobbbbb oh mannnn what a malleable Med!
-Yet if I can rest easy in this space, rest comfortably in the uncertainty of what’s to come, unbeholden to what’s come before, to sit still, to simply be…
+And as soon as I write this I start thinking about things, and my breath grows shallow, thinking about well how am I going to make money, thinking that I’m on a bad path, thinking that I’m in such a fragile place, so fragile to be taking acid at a time when there’s virtually zero moneyyyyy zero jobbbbb oh mannnn!
+Can I rest easy in this space, rest comfortably in the uncertainty of what’s to come, unbeholden to what’s come before, to sit still, to simply be?

 Tea was a good choice.
-So much of this stuff is oral fixation, that desperate desire to feel that suckling feeling of safety when breast fed…that’s what my coffee fix is….wait wait wait wait until something happens that makes me react like ahhh resistance and then I take a swig from the coffee, I nurse the cigarette, I suck from the pipe…
+So much of this stuff is oral fixation, that desperate desire to feel that suckling feeling of safety when breast fed…that’s what my coffee fix is….wait wait wait wait until something happens that makes me react like ahhh resistance and then I take a swig from the coffee, I nurse the cigarette, I check my phone, I suck from the pipe…

 Ah but to not have that unfulfilled thing….to let it be…by not having the unfulfilled thing we are free from it.